Agriculture & Sustainability

 Collecting rainwater promotes sustainability by benefiting the garden, environment, and budget.

-Our harvested rainwater supplements our drip irrigation system, waters raised beds and cleans tools.
+Our harvested rainwater supplements our drip irrigation system, waters raised beds, and cleans tools.
 We encourage the community to explore this practice at home.

 Gardening for Good